 The first encounter between Harry and Magic comes through the hilarious snake cage scene, where Dudley suddenly finds himself trapped inside the glass cage instead of the snake!

-Even though the Reptile House at the London Zoo houses more than 600 species of reptiles, there’s no Burmese Phyton snake to be found anywhere.
+Even though the Reptile House at the London Zoo houses more than 600 species of reptiles, there is no Burmese Phyton snake.
 Despite this, the house and the historic zoo make for an entertaining and informative visit; it is the oldest of its kind in the world.

 Alnwick Castle